rayyan35p/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 3: Add employee**
+**Use case 2: Delete a project**

 **MSS**

+1. User requests to list projects
+2. TaskHub shows a list of projects
+3. User requests to delete a specific project in the list
+4. TaskHub deletes the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+TaskHub shows an error message.

+      Use case resumes at step 2.

+**Use case 3: Add an employee**

+**MSS**

 1. User attempts to add employee
-2. Taskhub shows a message that indicates a successful operation
+2. TaskHub shows a message that indicates a successful operation

     Use case ends.